bartsimo/clickbait_prod/README.md

 **result.html** Displays the result of the clickbait check from the user's input as returned by the ML model.
 Lets you return to home for repeated clickbait checks.

 ##### static
+In addition to styling the html sites with Bootstrap, custom CSS is used.
+**styles.css** contains custom color and margin settings.
+Most importantly, it defines the responsiveness of the appearance.
+Based on width of the viewport, margins and text alignment is set here.